whitphx/vscode-emacs-mcx/README.md

 |--------|------|
 | `Escape g` | Jump to line (command palette) |

+### `emacs-mcx.useMetaPrefixCtrlLeftBracket`
+If set as true, `ctrl+[` works as the Meta prefix like original Emacs.

 ### `emacs-mcx.useMetaPrefixMacCmd`
-If set to true, Command (⌘) key works as the Meta prefix like original emacs on macOS.
+If set as true, Command (⌘) key works as the Meta prefix like original Emacs on macOS.
 This option only works on macOS.

 ### `emacs-mcx.killRingMax`